blockscout/docs/setup/information-and-settings/separate-indexer-web-app-and-api.md

 * [API](separate-indexer-web-app-and-api.md#api-mode)
 * All-in-one (default)

 It is possible to run modes separately or in different combinations.
-For example, you may want to run the `indexer mode + API` to create an indexed db with programatic access and no UI, or `indexer mode + UI` to leverage Blockscout as a read-only explorer.
+For example, you may want to run the `indexer mode + API` to create an indexed db with programmatic access and no UI, or `indexer mode + UI` to leverage Blockscout as a read-only explorer.

 Note that the application is limited to 1 running indexer per 1 Blockscout instance.
 However, the indexer automatically reruns child processes within the Elixir architecture, making it quite fault-tolerant.&#x20;